kroenem/1D-CellularAutomata/README.md

 # 1D-Cellular Automata

-Implementation of the Elementary Cellular Automata with wrapping sides in `Python 2.7`.
+Implementation of the Elementary Cellular Automata with wrapping sides in Python 2.7.

 ## Getting Started